The Geneva Centre of Humanitarian Studies as an institution

 Once you enrol with us, you will receive a study plan that informs you of the programmes, as well as the tests and requirements to validate your MAS, DAS or CAS.

-The regulations also contain provisions for objections and appeals.
-On arrival at the University, consult the regulations and the curriculum.
+Study regulations also contain provisions for objections and appeals.

-Training with us is intensive and recognized to be a full-time occupation for our MAS, DAS, CAS and one-week ESC.
-Students will be in class 4 to 5 days per week and 4 to 5 hours per day.
+Training with us is intensive but compatible with a 50% professional activity (maximum) during the CAS or the Executive Short Courses.
+During the DAS, participants will be in class 4 days per week and 5 hours per day.
 Besides face-to-face teaching, students will also be required to do additional readings, learning activities, work on assignments, and reflect on their dissertation and their lectures when not in class.
+As for online courses, they require 20-25 hours of dedicated work per week.
 In practical terms, it means that the time and space for private and family life is reduced.
 It is important to prepare and arrange for that.
-In case there is an unforeseen need to take a leave for professional or personal reasons during the course, you will have to request the authorization and get the agreement from the MAS Coordinator.
+In case there is an unforeseen need to take a leave for professional (or other reasons) during the course, you will have to request the agreement from the Course Director.

-Participants come to the Centre with different backgrounds and professional levels.
+Students come to the Centre with different levels, although the vast majority are junior or middle managers.
 The teaching aims to give a common foundation to all of them.
-The learning process, however, will rely on the individual and will be different for each participant.
+However, the learning process will rely on the individual and will be different for each student.
 Some will gain new competencies and develop existing ones, others will capitalise on professional experience at different levels.

-For each teaching week of the programmes, you will receive a syllabus, to be used before and during classes.
-This will indicate covered topics, discussions, learning outcomes as well as mandatory readings.
+For each course programme, you will have access to a list of mandatory readings, to be used before and during class.
 Optional readings will be provided as well, and participants will be strongly encouraged to explore them in an effort to enhance their learning.
 All reading requirements are posted on our online learning platform (Moodle).
-Participants should expect an approximate weekly workload of 50-60 hours.

 Classwork means the work done in class (or during live sessions online), such as lectures, case studies, role-plays, workshops attended by the participants in the class.
 Homework includes all the work accomplished by a participant at home, including reading, dissertation writing, and assignments on given topics.

-Online courses require 20-25 hours of dedicated work per week.
-We recommend that participants allow at least 50 per cent of their time for the online courses and adapt their professional work accordingly.
+The majority of our courses are intensive.
+It is therefore not possible to carry on with a 100% professional activity.
+We recommend that participants allow at least 50% of their time for the online courses and adapt their professional activity accordingly.

-It is possible to split the MAS in two or three years.
-You may decide to attend the Core Course (DAS) for one year and the specialisation options (CAS and ESC) in one or two years.
+It is possible to split the MAS in two or three years (up to 38 months).
+You may decide to attend the residential DAS one year and the specialisation options online (CAS and ESC) in one or two years.
 You may do it in the order you want.
-Your MAS thesis should be finalised by the end of the chosen period for the MAS.
-Any request of change, after being registered, needs to receive the approval of the MAS Coordinator.
+Your MAS dissertation should be finalised by the end of the chosen period for the MAS.
+If interested in this option, you need to choose this option in the registration form and the administration will discuss with you about your preferred study plan.
+Any request of change, after being registered, needs to be discussed with the administration.

-To validate the skills and knowledge acquired during the training, the Centre uses the Swiss notation system.
-You will get introduced to it once you enrol in our programmes.
+To validate the skills and knowledge acquired during the training, the Centre uses the Swiss grading system.
+You will get introduced to it once you enroll in our programmes.

 We have a specific pedagogical approach linked with adult learning principles, which are: